 How to Deal with Concerns

-If at any point you have any concerns about your child’s safety on line please report it to CEOP (a police led online crime and safety service) using this link:
+If at any point you have concerns about your child’s safety online then please report it to CEOP (a police led online crime and safety service) using this link:

 - Don’t delete any emails, images or conversations related to this report

-Most sites will have their own report buttons too or facility to block people and pages that may cause concern.
+Most sites will have their own report buttons or a facility to block people and pages that may cause concern.